mxriverlynn/gitup/README.md

   -b  --branch <name>        # set the branch to update from. default: development -c  --continue             # continues gitup from after the git fetch / update
-      --init                 # copy the default .gituprc to the current directory -m  --merge                # merge instead of rebase -r  --remote <name>        # git remote name. default: origin -s  --skip-migrations      # git update and bundle install only
+      --init                 # copy the default .gituprc to the current directory --make-executable      # symlink the gitup script to /usr/local/bin -m  --merge                # merge instead of rebase -r  --remote <name>        # git remote name. default: origin -s  --skip-migrations      # git update and bundle install only